-A woodworking router is an extremely versatile tool, but only professional cabinet makers and keen DIY joiners know how to use them to their full potential.
+A woodworking router is extremely versatile, but only professional cabinet makers and keen DIY joiners know how to use it to its full potential.

 Routers are great for cutting grooves in wooden planks and chamfering shelving, but a woodworking router does much more than you first realise.

 In a Hurry?
-Here’s our Top Pick for the Best Woodworking Router in 2022:
+Here’s our Top Pick for the UK’s Best Woodworking Router in 2022:

 - Push button with lock On/off

 - Aluminium base for durability and accuracy